-The Department of Dance Studies offer s programmes in African dance and related fields.
+The Department of Dance Studies offers programmes in African dance and related fields.
 Four-year programmes lead to either a Bachelor of Arts degree, or a Bachelor of Fine Arts degree.
+The Bachelor of Arts degree is more conceptual while the Bachelor of Fine Arts degree is more practical.